PKK insurgency in the Kurdistan Region: History

 In 2000, the PKK and PUK had a major battle.
 The PKK withdrew from the cities and was active only in rural areas doing ambushes.
 On 3 separate occasions on July 29, 2015, October 28, 2020, and January 18, 2022, the PKK attacked the Kirkuk–Ceyhan Oil Pipeline.
 In 2014, the Peshmerga abandoned a piece of land on the mountains of Zini Warte in Erbil.
 The PKK took that piece of land, and the Peshmerga was sent to the area in 2020.
 The KDP argued it only left the area to fight the Islamic State in the south, but the standoff was eventually resolved by the KDP withdrawing its forces.
 Masoud Barzani accused the PKK of taking advantage of the Peshmerga's conflict with ISIS in order to "invade" parts of the Kurdistan Region bordering Turkey, "instead of supporting the Kurdistan Region project."
 On June 5, 2021, the PKK ambushed 5 Peshmerga soldiers in Duhok, killing them.
 According to the KRG, the PKK had occupied 515 villages in the Kurdistan Region in 2015.
 Of these, 304 come under Duhok province, while 177 were in Erbil and 34 in Sulaymaniyah.
 In a statement on February 27, 2021, Masoud Barzani emphasized that the Kurdish authorities could not rebuild 800 villages because of the PKK, adding they would not tolerate the group's presence in the region.

 On May 20, 2014, the KDP arrested many PÇDK members during operations in Erbil, Duhok, and Zakho.
 A few days before the operation, the Kurdistan Regional Government banned the PÇDK after they protested in front of the Kurdistan Region Parliament to commemorate a massacre of PKK members by the KDP in Erbil in 1997, during the Iraqi Kurdish Civil War.

 During the 2017 Sinjar clashes, the KDP-backed Peshmerga Roj clashed with the PKK-backed YBŞ.
 During the 2022 Sinjar clashes, the KRG and the PKK backed different sides.

-Adham Barzani criticised the KDP for its ties with Turkey, and opposed Turkish military presence in Iraqi Kurdistan.
+Adham Barzani criticised the KDP for its ties with Turkey, and opposed Turkish military presence in the Kurdistan Region.
 He stated that "whenever Turkey has occupied a piece of territory, it has never withdrawn from it", and demanded Turkey to keep its conflict with the PKK inside Turkish borders.